laurentbarraud/Recipe-Writer/README.md

 ### Download

-Go to the [Releases](../../releases) section to download a ready-to-use installer.
+Go to the [Releases](../../releases) section to download a ready-to-use installer,
-Designed for x64-based Windows systems (Windows 7 and above).
+designed for x64-based Windows systems (Windows 7 and above).

 If you find this project useful or inspiring, a star is always appreciated.